microsoft/RTVS-docs/checkforupdate.md

 ![RTVS Version](./media/rtvs-version-current.png)

 Please see the [Installation](./installation.html) page for VS and OS requirements.

-For updates on Microsoft R Open and Microsft R Server please see: [Microsoft R products.](http://aka.ms/rtvs-msft-r )
+For updates on Microsoft R Open and Microsoft R Server please see: [Microsoft R products.](http://aka.ms/rtvs-msft-r )